se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 }
 ```

-These two reducers are called by a main reducer, and with that the complete application state is managed.
+And these two reducers are called by a main reducer.
+With that the complete application state is managed.

 ```js
 function todoApp(state = {}, action) {